UW-Madison School of Education Grand Challenges present a Meet-Up to discuss:

 Some possibilities include hosted lunches and dinners to continue discussing ideas and teambuilding, applying for startup funds of up to $1000, and attending meet-ups around topics of interest.

-Engage teams will have the opportunity to work with artists to create a visual representation of their ideas to be shared at a poster fair in late August 2017.
+Engage teams will have the opportunity to work with artists to create a visual representation of their ideas to be shared at a poster fair on August 31st, 2017.

 For projects that are larger in scale, teams may decide to apply for Transform grants of up to $250,000.
 Transform proposals are due December 15, 2017.